 - Select your Commercial Multi Family investment carefully as not every sponsor can or will accept IRA investments.

 So there you have it.
-A simple four-step plan to optimize your returns.
+A simple four-step plan to optimized returns.
 1. Add some CMF to your portfolio, 2.
 Through a well managed Fund, 3.
 One that provides a reinvestment option, and 4.
 Accepts investments from IRA accounts.

 Pat Poling is the Founder and CEO of Mara Poling, a Total Return real estate investment firm dedicated to enabling their clients to Build Lasting Wealth.
 Check out the Mara Poling Total Return Fund now available on RealCrowd.